On the Advent of Our Lord and Its Six Circumstances

 Editor’s note: Now that we’ve looked at the first circumstance of Advent, in part II, we will examine the second, third and fourth circumstances of Advent.

-Art: Adventkranz (liturgisch), Andrea Schaufler, own work, 2 Dez 2006, CC; Colorized Illustration for John Milton’s “Paradise Lost”, Gustave Doré, 1866, PD-US; Bible of Lilienfeld, anonymous, 13th century, PD-US copyright expired; all Wikimedia Commons.
+Art for this post on the Advent of Our Lord and Its Six Circumstances: Adventkranz (liturgisch), Andrea Schaufler, own work, 2 Dez 2006; Colorized Satan Descends Upon Earth Illustration for John Milton’s “Paradise Lost”, Gustave Doré, 1866, PD-US author’s life plus 100 years or less; Bible of Lilienfeld, anonymous, 13th century, PD-US copyright expired; all Wikimedia Commons.